rokudev/SceneGraphDeveloperExtensions/documentation/6-ContentManager_with_Custom_Views_Guide.md

-# Using ContentManager with Custom Views
+# Using ContentManager with Custom Components

 ## Grid Views